Frequently Asked Questions

 What if I want to attend but can’t afford a ticket?

 The organizers of Firefly Gathering believe that these skills (survival, permaculture, homesteading, primitive skills, etc.) should be accessible to as many people as possible.
 Therefore, we offer tickets on a sliding-scale system, which provides flexible pricing, so you can pay according to your circumstances.
 If you feel secure in your financial situation, please place yourself in the sliding scale accordingly.
 If you want to come, but can’t afford the ticket at all, there are opportunities to work-trade.
-If you’re interested in work-trade, CLICK HERE.
+Work-trade applications will be available mid-February.

 What does the admission price include?